jaxio/celerio-angular-quickstart/README.md

 ### 6: follow same steps as above

-Follow the steps 2-3-4 from the `HOW TO RUN` section.
+Follow the steps 2-3-4 from the [Generate it and run it](#generate-it-and-run-it) section.

 ## Contribute